abhaypawar47/react---details---notes/react-day-08-20.md

 ⚠️ Important:
 Always use key prop with unique value to avoid rendering issues.

-map() does not change the original array, it returns a new one.
+map() does not change the original array, it returns a new one.⚜️⚜️